Quixote Village Solar Project

 The installation reduces Quixote’s energy bill saving them more than $551,000 over the next forty years, and contributing to sustainable infrastructure in Olympia.
 Savings from the solar array will directly benefit village residents and support Quixote Village’s mission.

-Special Thanks to the Squaxin Island Tribe, The Tides Foundation, The City of Olympia, Puget Sound Energy, Collective Sun, and the Hammond Foundation.
+Special Thanks to the Squaxin Island Tribe, The Tides Foundation, The City of Olympia, and Puget Sound Energy for providing funding to support the project.

 Congresswoman Strickland Vists Quixote Village!